top of page

 Recha Schweitzer (1892-1984) born in the town of Norden (the region of Ostfriesland, Germany).
 Teacher and poet Schweitzer was a strong and important advocate of Jewish diaspora rights, already before the Second World War had started.
 With her organization Youth Aliyah she saved thousands of young Jewish lives during the war.
 She fled to Israel in 1941.
 Later in life she supported the Jewish opera.
 In 1981, she received the Israel Prize, finally.
 Shed died tree year later in Jerusalem.

 Margaretha Geertruida Zelle (1876-1917) born in the town of Leeuwarden (the province of Friesland, the Netherlands) and better known as Mata Hari.
 She was not an idealist or activist and Recha Schweitzer might have had her thoughts about her.
 Nevertheless, Margaretha was a remarkable independent woman.
 An exotic dancer, a courtesan, beautiful, free and wild.
 And, sentenced to death for spying for the Germans.
 In 1910, she was shot by the French.
 To this day, her life and personality is intriguing.
 As it was, for example, for the famous American Hollywood actor David Carradine in the ’70s.
-If you want to know more, read the posts of Hanneke Boonstra about Mata Hari.
+If you want to know more, read the blog posts of Hanneke Boonstra about Mata Hari.

 What about Saksia Holleman?
 The naked woman with the cow?
 Well, she was not even aware of the fact the political party PSP stole her picture and that they used it for their general election campaign.
 As socialists, why should they?
 She saw the pamphlets, she sued, she won.
 After that, the hippie she was, she appeared naked again in the musical Hair in the '70s, played a role in a soft porn movie Wet Dreams, and performed as a dancer in the Sleeswijk Revue of the Dutch theater producer René Sleeswijk.
 She even played in the first movie of Martin Scorsese: Who's that knocking on my door/I call first.
 In this movie, she appeared in an erotic dream of Harvey Keitel.
 Find here the link to the erotic fragment of this movie, so '70s.
 All in all, a life very comparable with her fellow-citizen Mata Hari a century before.